storesafe/cordova-sqlcipher-adapter/README.md

 ## Announcements

+- FTS3/FTS4 and R-TREE are now supported for all platforms in this version
 - Windows Universal version now supports both Windows 8.1 and Windows Phone 8.1
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
 - Discussion forum at [Ost.io / @litehelpers / Cordova-sqlcipher-adapter](http://ost.io/@litehelpers/Cordova-sqlcipher-adapter)
-- The test suite is completely ported to Jasmine (2.2.0) and was used to verify the functionality of the new Windows version
-- [SQLCipher](https://www.zetetic.net/sqlcipher/) for Windows (8.1) in addition to Android & iOS is now supported by [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
 - New `openDatabase` and `deleteDatabase` `location` option to select database location (iOS *only*) and disable iCloud backup
 - Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)